 Use the crate for your dog's feeding times twice per day when you can directly supervise him.
 Begin closing the door for up to two minutes, but open the door before he finishes his meal.
 Taking food in the crate and getting praise helps your puppy form a positive association to the crate.
 A 5-month-old puppy is in the "Flight Instinct Period" where he wants to test his limits and find some independence.
 Consistently praising your puppy for desired behavior during this stage helps him learn to please.

 Step 4: Increase crate time

 Increase the amount of time your puppy spends in the crate with the door shut by a few seconds each time.
 Don't open the crate door if the puppy is whining or scratching.
 If she does start whining, wait until she has calmed down.
 Opening the crate door while the dog is displaying anxious or problematic behavior reinforces that behavior.
-Because a 5-month-old puppy instinctually begins chewing to help with the teething that occurs during this period, guard against unintentionally reinforcing anxious chewing to prevent a long-lasting destructive behavior.
+For extreme anxiety and behavior issues, take your puppy to the vet and ask for advice from a behavioral specialist.

 Begin giving your puppy treats and toys as an incentive to go into the crate when it's not mealtime.
 Praise your puppy for going into the crate and stay in the room with your puppy when you close the door.
 Increase the time your puppy spends in the crate gradually while you stay in the room.

 Leave the room while your puppy is in the crate after he begins getting more comfortable spending some time in the crate while you are there.
 Stay where you can hear the puppy.
 Return to the room after about 15 minutes and open the crate only when and if he is not whining or scratching.
 Gradually increase the time you spend away from the room where your puppy's crate is located.